pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/MigrationGuides/MigratingTo1.4.md

 # Migrating to 1.4

-Update your code to make use of the ``Reducer()`` macro, and learn how to better leverage case key paths in your features.
+Update your code to make use of the ``Reducer(state:action:)`` macro, and learn how to better leverage case key paths in your features.

 ## Overview